aanker/xwordlist/docs/index.md

 *  Change case:  `--case lower | upper`
 *  Minimum word length:  `--minimum X` or `-m X`

-You should always change case to either lower or upper as part of deduping because the deduping routine is case sensitive.
+The dedupe function by default is case insensitive: "apple" and "APPLE" are treated as the same word and the first instance found is kept.
+Use `--dedupe bycase` if you want the dedupe routine to be case sensitive.
 Also, the default minimum word length is 3 letters so if you’re happy with that (as most crosswords are), just `-m` without any additional number will screen out any word smaller than 3 letters.

 The order of options entered on the command line doesn’t matter, `xwordlist` does everything in the most logical order.